nstruharova/crowd-sorcerers/toloka_game/README.md

-Originally created by _Philipp Chapkovski_
+Inspired by work of _Philipp Chapkovski_ (https://github.com/chapkovski/toloka_games)
 # _"Wisdom of the Crowd for WSD problems "_

 ## Quick Start